 In 2016 Indonesia's economic growth rebounded modestly (after the economic slowdown in 2011-2015) but it will take several years to achieve the growth level that had been promised by Widodo during his presidential campaign in 2014 (he targeted for at least 7 percent y/y growth by 2019).

 Authoritative international institutions (World Bank, IMF and Asian Development Bank) emphasize that sufficient political and economic reform, in combination with large investments in infrastructure, are important ingredients to boost growth.

 Indonesia's GDP per Capita and Unequal Income Distribution

-GDP per capita has currently reached its highest level in Indonesian economic history and is forecast to grow higher.
+Indonesia's GDP per capita has risen rapidly over the past decade (although it was curtailed by the economic slowdown between 2011-2015).
 However, one can question whether per capita GDP is an appropriate measurement for Indonesia as Indonesian society is characterized by a high degree of inequality with regard to income distribution.
 In other words, there exists a gap between statistics and reality as the wealth of the 43,000 richest Indonesians (who represent only 0.02 percent of the total Indonesian population) is equivalent to 25 percent of Indonesia's GDP.
 The 40 richest Indonesians account for 10.3 percent of GDP (which is the same amount as the combined wealth of the 60 million poorest Indonesians).
 These numbers indicate a huge concentration of wealth within the small elite.
 Moreover, this income distribution gap is estimated to widen in the foreseeable future.